unisb-bioinf/causaltrail/README.md

 ----------

 ###Data Files###
-The samples from which we learn the causal bayesian network parameters should be provided in a *tab-delimited* text file where the columns represent the samples and the rows represent the features.
+The samples from which we learn the causal Bayesian network parameters should be provided in a *tab-delimited* text file where the columns represent the samples and the rows represent the features.
 An example is shown below.

 	SNV1		Yes	No	Yes	No